ktool-dev/kotest-bdd/README.md

 A Kotlin Multiplatform library that provides Behavior Driven Development (BDD) extensions for [Kotest](https://kotest.io/).
 Write expressive tests using Given/When/Then or Expect syntax across JVM, iOS, macOS, Linux, and Windows platforms.
-Though it is true Kotest has a [BehaviorSpec](https://kotest.io/docs/framework/testing-styles.html#behavior-spec), they are kind of nasty to read, and this style feels more natural.
+Though it is true Kotest has a [BehaviorSpec](https://kotest.io/docs/framework/testing-styles.html#behavior-spec), they are kind of hard to read with lots of nexting.
+This is a simple setup that just allows you to label each section of your test.

 ## Features